The External Secrets Enterprise is product suite is a premium product.

 "false"

 (in JSON format).
-This file is located in an in-memory volume shared with your application container(s)./secrets
+This file is located in an in-memory volume shared with your application container(s).- Your application container(s) will have this volume automatically mounted at

 changes.
-Your application would need to be capable of reloading configuration from this file if it needs to pick up changes dynamically.env-vars
+Your application would need to be capable of reloading configuration from this file if it needs to pick up changes dynamically.

 and file-secrets